wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

+   The SCOPE PREFIX-LENGTH in the response indicates the network for which the answer is intended.

-   select the most appropriate Tailored Response.
+   A SCOPE PREFIX-LENGTH value longer than the SOURCE PREFIX-LENGTH indicates that the provided prefix length was not specific enough to select the most appropriate Tailored Response.
 Future queries for the name within the specified network SHOULD use the longer SCOPE PREFIX-LENGTH.
 Factors affecting whether the Recursive Resolver